saiyedkounain/saiyedkounain/README.md

 - 🌱 I’ve learnt Full Stack Development with React Js for frontend and Java Spring Boot for backend, MySQL for database
 - 📫 How to reach me, just email me at syedkounainlife@gmail.com
 - 😄 Pronouns: he/him
+- Currently learning tech related to LLMs, AI and Machine Learning

 <!---
 saiyedkounain/saiyedkounain is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.